Python-Fuzzylogic/fuzzylogic/CONTRIBUTING.md

 If you want to contribute, you can do so by pull requests on github or by posting issues.
-Format style should follow PEP8.
+Formatting will be enforced by black, so you may or may not follow PEP8.